-Data notes: Race/ethnicity information is missing for 3% of people vaccinated.
+Data notes: Race/ethnicity information is missing for 4% of people vaccinated.
 Population estimates, in some cases, may underestimate or overestimate the true population number.

-Vermonters who identify with two or more races have the highest rate of up to date vaccinations (61%), followed closely by white Vermonters (including Hispanic white Vermonters) (59%) and then Asian Vermonters (52%).
-Black Vermonters have a lower rate (44%).
-Rates are lowest for Vermonters who identify as Pacific Islanders (16%) or as Native American, Indigenous, or First Nation (13%).
-A higher proportion of Hispanic Vermonters (73%) are up to date than non-Hispanic Vermonters (57%).
+Vermonters who identify with two or more races have the highest rate of up to date vaccinations (62%), followed closely by white Vermonters (including Hispanic white Vermonters) (59%) and then Asian Vermonters (52%).
+Black Vermonters have a lower rate (43%).
+Rates are lowest for Vermonters who identify as Pacific Islanders (16%) or as Native American, Indigenous, or First Nation (14%).
+A higher proportion of Hispanic Vermonters (74%) are up to date than non-Hispanic Vermonters (57%).

-Race/EthnicityPatterns byAge Groups (5-11, 12-30, 31-64, and 65+)
+Race/Ethnicity Patterns by Age Groups (5-11, 12-30, 31-64, and 65+)

-- Pacific Islander and Native American, Indigenous, or First Nation Vermonters have lower up to date vaccinations rates than white, Black, Asian and multiracial Vermonters within each age group. - Hispanic Vermonters have a higher rate of up to date vaccinations than non-Hispanic Vermonters in all age groups. - Asian Vermonters have the highest rate of up to date vaccinations in ages 5-11, followed by white and Black Vermonters.
-Rates for multiracial Vermonters are substantially lower than these rates in this age group. - Multiracial Vermonters have the highest rates of up to date vaccinations for ages 12-30, followed by Asian, white and Black Vermonters, who have similar rates for this age group. - For ages 31-64, multiracial Vermonters have the highest rates of up to date vaccinations.
-White and Asian Vermonters have substantially lower and similar rates, and rates for Black Vermonters follow these groups. - Multiracial and white Vermonters have the highest rates of up to date vaccinations for ages 65 and older.
+- Pacific Islander and Native American, Indigenous, or First Nation Vermonters have lower up to date vaccinations rates than white, Black, Asian and multiracial Vermonters within each age group. - Hispanic Vermonters have a higher rate of up to date vaccinations than non-Hispanic Vermonters in all age groups. - Asian Vermonters have the highest rate of up to date vaccinations in ages 5-11, followed by Black and white Vermonters.
+Rates for multiracial Vermonters are substantially lower than these rates in this age group. - Multiracial Vermonters have the highest rates of up to date vaccinations for ages 12-30, followed by Asian, white and Black Vermonters. - For ages 31-64, multiracial Vermonters have the highest rates of up to date vaccinations.
+Asian, white and Black Vermonters follow multiracial Vermonters with substantially lower rates. - Multiracial and white Vermonters have the highest rates of up to date vaccinations for ages 65 and older.
 Asian and Black Vermonters follow with substantially lower rates.